jgph91/Location-for-a-videogames-office-in-NYC/README.md

-# Mongodb-project "Best location for a video games company"
+# Best location for a video games company in NYC

 The aim of this project is to decide the best location for a video games company office taking into account the requisites of bellow.